mlincon/sampleHugo/README.md

 Enable webhook so that the build can be trigger.

 Use standard/default for other options.
+Note: when picking a managed image, if Amazon Linux is selected for the build environment, pick a _x86-64_ image and not _aarch64_.

 Either create a new service role or use an existing one if available.